piyush-gpt/telegram-bot/Readme.md

 - **Send an image/file**: Send an image or PDF file to get content analysis and metadata storage.
 - **Web Search**: Use `/websearch` followed by your query to get a summary and web links.

-## Contributing

-Feel free to fork the repository, create an issue, or submit a pull request for new features or improvements.

-## License

-This project is open-source and available under the MIT License.